-I, , Secret ary of , a

-Hawai'i Corporation, do hereby certify that

-duly adopted by the Board of Directors of the

-office of the Corporation , Hawa aiʻi, on day

-, 20, at w hich a quo orum was present and actin g throug ghout; and that

-said resolution has not been modified, am ended or rescinded and cor ntinues in full forc e and effec :t.
+I, , Secretary of , a Hawai'i Corporation, do hereby certify that the following is a full, true and correct copy of a resolution duly adopted by the Board of Directors of said Corporation, at its meeting duly called and held at the office of the Corporation , Hawai'i, on day of , 20, at which a quorum was present and acting throughout; and that said resolution has not been modified, amended or rescinded and continues in full force and effect.

-"RESOLVED that any ind

-execute on behalf of the Corporate products of the Corporation or for execute any bond required by a Government or the State of Hawa Municipal Government of said St ion any bi or the serv ny such t ai'i or the d, propostices to boid, propo City and al or cor e perfor osal or c County ntract for to med by to contract v of Honol the sale of the Corp with the lulu, or a or rental of oration and United Sta any County the d to ates
+"RESOLVED that any individual at the time holding the position(s) of , be, and each of them hereby is, authorized to execute on behalf of the Corporation any bid, proposal or contract for the sale or rental of the products of the Corporation or for the services to be performed by the Corporation and to execute any bond required by any such bid, proposal or contract with the United States Government or the State of Hawai'i or the City and County of Honolulu, or any County of Municipal Government of said State, or any department or subdivision of any of them."

-IN WITNESS THEREOF, I have • - • said

-this day of , 20
+IN WITNESS THEREOF, I have hereunto set my hand and affixed the corporate seal of said this day of , 20.

-·

 Secretary